ash-bell/viral_phylogenetics/README.md

 6. Check the MSA file is formatted correctly and remove duplicate phages if you wish using RAxML.
 Follow the onscreen suggestions and if you're happy with your MSA file (Or new one as I have used) you can start making your phylogenetic tree.

 ```
-$ raxml-ng --parse --msa viral.msa --model GTR+G --prefix T1
+$ raxml-ng --check --msa viral.msa --model LG+G8+F --prefix T1 --data-type AA
-$ raxml-ng --parse --msa T1.raxml.reduced.phy --model GTR+G --prefix T2
+$ raxml-ng --parse --msa viral.msa --model LG+G8+F --prefix T2 --data-type AA
 ```

 6b.
-Other alternatives include `muscle` which can trim and refine your MSA but is VERY computationally intensive.
-Or you can use `trimal`.
+Other alternatives include `muscle` which can trim and refine your MSA or you can use `trimal`.
 You could also use IQ-TREE to make your phylogenetic tree.

 ```
 $ muscle -in viral.msa -out viral.afa -refine
-$ trimal -in viral.msa -out viral.afa -automated1
+$ trimal -in viral.msa -out viral.afa -automated1 -keepseqs # or not keep seqs

 $ iqtree -s viral.afa -bb 1000 -m MFP
 ```